 Orange City, IA 51041

-(To expedite your application process, you can scan and email the documents to the International Student Services office; hardcopies of any emailed documents still need to be mailed to the address above as well.)
+(To expedite your application process, you can scan and email the documents to the admissions office.
+Printed copies of any emailed documents still need to be mailed to the address above as well.)

 Steps to apply

-Arrange for official English-language copies of your high school and/or college transcript(s) to be sent to Northwestern College.
+- Arrange for official English-language copies of your high school and/or college transcript(s) to be sent to Northwestern College.
 These should include your graduation date, cumulative grade point average (on a 4.0 scale) and class rank, if available.
 They must include a signature and the official seal of the school sending them.
 Unofficial or scanned documents can be submitted prior to graduation, but admission will be conditional until we receive your official documents.
-(College credits earned elsewhere will need to be evaluated by AACRAO Foreign Education Credential Service.
-To initiate an evaluation, you must send Northwestern a) transcripts in both their original language and in a translator-signed, English-language translation, and b) funds to pay the AACRAO fee for evaluation [approx. $200].
-Once we have received the transcripts and the fee, we will submit both to AACRAO; evaluation could take up to 6 mos., so start early.)
+(College credits earned elsewhere will need to be evaluated by International Credential Evaluations.
+To initiate an evaluation, you must send Northwestern a) transcripts in both their original language and in a translator-signed, English-language translation, and b) funds to pay the InCRED fee for evaluation [approx. $200].
+Once we have received the transcripts and the fee, we will submit both to InCred; evaluation could take up to 6 months, so start early.)

-For those international students who do not demonstrate admissible English proficiency on the SAT or ACT, we require your TOEFL (www.toefl.org; NWC code: 6490) or IELTS (www.ielts.org; NWC code: 8494) score reports.
+- For those international students who do not demonstrate admissible English proficiency on the SAT or ACT, we require your score reports from TOEFL ( www.toefl.org; NWC code: 6490) or IELTS ( www.ielts.org; NWC code: 8494).
 Northwestern’s English proficiency admission standards are:

 - If you achieve a Full Admit, no ESL course work will be required.

-- If you achieve a Provisional Admit, you’ll be admitted with the expectation that you take ESL courses and progress to degree course work within a year.
+- If you achieve a Provisional Admit, you will be admitted with the expectation that you take ESL courses and progress to degree course work within a year.
 (Up to one year of ESL course work can be counted toward graduation requirements.)

 - If your scores are at the ESL Certificate levels, you’re eligible for enrollment in the one-year ESL certificate program only.